Tall Tales (Mark Pritchard and Thom Yorke album): Reception

 At Metacritic, which aggregates scores from mainstream critics, Tall Tales has an average score of 81 based on 11 reviews, indicating "critical acclaim".
 AllMusic writer Andy Kellman called the album a "coherent, if often cryptic joint effort".
 Writing for Clash, Phil Taylor said the mix of Pritchard's production and Yorke's voice would trigger anxieties in listeners they "hadn't known about".
 Will Russel of Hot Press called Tall Tales a "marvellous album altogether".
-Helen Brown of The Independent called the album a "filmic sequence of 12 songs" made up of "existential jitters".
+Helen Brown of The Independent called it a "filmic sequence of 12 songs" made up of "existential jitters".

-Mojos Victoria Segal noted the lack of hope, with the album focusing on "nameless dread".
-Writing for Pitchfork, Jazz Monroe said that while the album was not particularly attention-grabbing, its experimental sound and "risky maneuvers" made up for it.
+Mojos Victoria Segal noted the lack of hope and focus on "nameless dread".
+Writing for Pitchfork, Jazz Monroe said that while Tall Tales was not attention-grabbing, its experimental sound and "risky maneuvers" made up for it.
 Christopher Hamilton-Peach of The Line of Best Fit called Tall Tales a "menacing, evocative and hypnotically immersive" statement on society.
-He also said Zawada's visuals lent a "decidedly disturbing lens" to the album.
-Writing for Rolling Stone, Jon Dolan called the album a "detour that leads to new epiphanies".
-Rich Juzwiak of Resident Advisor called the album a "minor work" for both artists, but said its lasting impact was yet to be seen.
+He also said Zawada's visuals lent a "decidedly disturbing lens".
+Writing for Rolling Stone, Jon Dolan called Tall Tales a "detour that leads to new epiphanies".
+Rich Juzwiak of Resident Advisor called it a "minor work" for Pritchard and Yorke, but said its lasting impact was yet to be seen.